jsummers/fpresize/readme.md

 Changes are likely to focus on performance.
 Although it is very fast in most cases, there is room for improvement.

-Fpresize always processes images as full-color RGBA.
-(It does avoid processing the alpha channel if the image has no transparency, though it still stores it.)
-Resizing a grayscale or alpha image is thus very inefficient, both in memory and speed.
-Optimized support for these image types may be added at some point.
+Fpresize always stores images as full-color RGBA.
+It has optimizations to avoid some of the unnecessary work if the image is fully opaque, or is grayscale, but it still uses the extra memory.

 Its use of multithreading could be improved, by using fewer goroutines in some cases, and/or larger work items.
 It's difficult to know what